The Most Important UX Statistics in 2026: Business Impact, Benchmarks & Growth Levers

 |

-User experience has become a real difference-maker when it comes to keeping customers around, growing revenue, and building brand loyalty.
+User experience makes all the difference when it comes to keeping customers around, growing revenue, and building brand loyalty.
 If you’re leading an agency, managing a product, or running marketing, understanding what makes a great UX is how you stay ahead.

 UX Statistics: Key Findings